NuevoFoundation/nuevofoundation-web/CONTRIBUTING.md

 You can validate that node js is installed on your computer by running `node -v` if you get a version number you're all set.
 If it's an older version of node you should update it.

 I'll assume you already have git installed on your machine.
-If not you can find an installation [here](https://git-scm.com/downloads).
+To verify you can run `git --version` in your command line.
+If not installed, you can find an installation [here](https://git-scm.com/downloads).

 ### Clone the Repo